SUSE/suse-ai-up/README.md

 ### 🔧 Virtual MCP Service
 Virtual MCP allow the creation of an MCP Server starting from openapi schemas and databases without having to write code.
 Virtual MCP standardize the way endpoints are presented and allow legacy applications to be consumed by the LLM.

-*Note: VirtualMCP has been moved to a separate repository for independent development.*

 ### 📚 MCP Registry
 Comprehensive MCP server registry with discovery, deployment, and management capabilities.